dluiso/DLMETRIX/replit.md

   - Integrated real-time progress tracking with visual feedback
 - **USER IMPACT**: Loading experience now feels more informative and less stressful, with clear indication of progress through distinct phases rather than overwhelming multiple spinners

+### Comprehensive Help System Enhancement - COMPLETED (January 17, 2025)
+- **EXPANDED HELP DOCUMENTATION**: Completely redesigned help dialog with comprehensive information about new implementations and detailed metric explanations
+- **CORE WEB VITALS EXPLANATION**: Added detailed explanations for all Core Web Vitals metrics (LCP, FID, CLS, TTFB) with thresholds and color-coded indicators
+- **LATEST FEATURES SECTION**: Documented all new features including:
+  - Waterfall Analysis with resource loading timeline visualization
+  - AI Content Analysis for intelligent SEO recommendations
+  - Shareable Reports with 12-hour expiration system
+  - X Cards Analysis (updated from Twitter branding)
+- **DATA AVAILABILITY GUIDANCE**: Added comprehensive section explaining why some data may not be available on certain websites:
+  - Screenshots may fail on sites with X-Frame-Options or bot detection
+  - Waterfall Analysis unavailable on sites with strict automation blocking
+  - Core Web Vitals may be empty for sites blocking JavaScript evaluation
+  - SEO Analysis always available on all public websites
+- **PERFORMANCE SCORES GUIDE**: Added detailed explanation of scoring system:
+  - Good (90-100): Excellent performance with minimal optimization needed
+  - Needs Improvement (50-89): Some optimization opportunities available
+  - Poor (0-49): Significant optimization needed
+  - Protected Sites: Government and high-security sites may show limited data
+- **EXPORT & SHARING OPTIONS**: Enhanced documentation of all export capabilities:
+  - PDF Reports with comprehensive visual analysis
+  - CSV Data Export for raw data analysis
+  - 12-hour Share Links for team collaboration
+  - Team collaboration features
+- **BILINGUAL SUPPORT**: Complete Spanish/English translations for all new help content
+- **VISUAL IMPROVEMENTS**: Added color-coded indicators, icons, and professional card layouts for better information organization
+- **USER IMPACT**: Users now have comprehensive understanding of all DLMETRIX features, what to expect from metrics, and clear explanations when data is unavailable

 ### Playful Loading Spinners Implementation - COMPLETED (January 16, 2025)
 - **FEATURE ADDED**: Custom branded loading spinners with DLMETRIX personality
 - **DLMETRIX SPINNER**: Main branded spinner with "DLM" logo, orbital animations, and dual-color rotating elements